Magic lantern shows

 Talks and seminars

-I give power-point illustrated talks and seminars on ‘Optical Entertainments before the Movies’ (see below) to a wide range of organisations.
+I also give power-point illustrated talks and seminars on ‘Optical Entertainments before the Movies’ (see below) to a wide range of organisations.
 I’m an accredited lecturer for The Arts Society.

 Optical Entertainments before the Movies